happycod3r/fzf-tools/README.md

  - The first `awk` command removes the line numbers from the history output in order to eval the command down the line.
  - The second `awk` command removes duplicate lines from the output.
  - The output is then piped to `fzf` using the `+s` flag to enable the *multi-select* feature.
- - The `--cycle` flag enables you to easily cycle back to beginning of your history from the end or vice versa
+ - The `--cycle` flag enables you to easily cycle back to beginning of your history from the end or vice versa.
  - The `--no-sort` flag is also enabled to avoid sorting the results.
 This way you see your history in the correct order with the last command listed first.
  - The 	`--preview` option is used to show a preview of the selected command using the `echo` command.
 You can replace `'echo {}` with any other command you want to preview instead.
  - The `--preview-window` option sets the size and position of the preview window.
 It's at 10% to leave just enough room to display the currently selected command.